FoxyCart/foxyshop/readme.txt

 = 4.7 =
 * Updating the FoxyShop image uploader to use Dropzone instead of Uploadify
 * NOTE: If you are currently using the product variation image upload feature for your cart, please read our upgrade notes before updating
+* Removed jqueryui datepicker files.
+Using WordPress versions instead.
+NOTE: if you were linking to these files, please download them directly from jQueryUI.
 * Update sub start and end dates to listen for FoxyCart date format (like 1m, 10d, etc.)
 * Don't load multiship JavaScript if multiship is not enabled